International Student Health Insurance (ISHI)

 - E-claims are available at https://www.uhcsr.com/insurance-forms

-International students who wish to waive insurance should go to haylor.com/college/stony-brook-university to fill out a waiver
+Undergraduate International students with domestic health insurance coverage who wish to waive insurance should go to haylor.com/college/stony-brook-university to fill out a waiver

 Waivers are approved only if:

 - You are studying in your home country for an entire semester or academic year.
-You must provide a letter to us, informing us of your status, and the name of an academic department contact by the end of the second week of classes (Sept.
-15).
-The deadline for Spring is February 15.
+You must provide a letter to us, informing us of your status, and the name of an academic department contact by August 26.
+The deadline for Spring is January 27.
 No waivers will be considered after the deadline.

 Any Medicaid plans based outside of NY and the NY state Essential Plan will not be accepted.
 The following plans will not be accepted: